scalableminds/webknossos/MIGRATIONS.released.md

         to_jsonb('true'::boolean))
 ```
 - The health check at api/health does not longer include checking data/health and tracings/health if the respective local modules are enabled.
 Consider monitoring those routes separately.
+- Run as sql: `UPDATE webknossos.tasktypes SET recommendedconfiguration = recommendedconfiguration - 'highlightHoveredCellId';` to avoid invalid recommended configurations in existing task types.
+This was added later as evolution 75, but should be run already here (note that it is idempotent).

 ### Postgres Evolutions:
 - [072-jobs-manually-repaired.sql](conf/evolutions/072-jobs-manually-repaired.sql)